RB Global: Acquisitions

 In 1999, Ritchie Bros. acquired Forke Brothers, an equipment auction company based in Nebraska, USA and one of its major competitors.
 The company moved its U.S. headquarters to Lincoln, Nebraska following the acquisition.
 Ritchie Bros. made its foray into the agricultural equipment auction business with the acquisitions of All Peace Auctions of Grande Prairie, Alberta, Canada in 2002; LeBlanc Auction Service of Estevan, Saskatchewan, Canada in 2004; Dennis Biliske Auctioneers of Buxton, North Dakota, USA in 2006; Clarke Auctioneers of Rouleau, Saskatchewan, Canada in 2007; and Martella Auction Company of Tipton, CA in 2009.
 In February Ritchie Bros. acquired a used heavy equipment listing service, Mascus.
 In August 2016, the company announced its plan to acquire IronPlanet, Inc., an online auction company.
 The deal was approved by the DOJ and closed in May 2017.
-In 2016, Ritchie Bros. also acquired Petrowsky Auctioneers based in North Franklin, CT and Kramer Auctions, a Canadian agricultural auction company based in North Battleford, SK.
+In 2016, Ritchie Bros. also acquired Petrowsky Auctioneers based in Franklin, CT and Kramer Auctions, a Canadian agricultural auction company based in North Battleford, SK.
 In 2018, Ritchie Bros. acquired Leake Auction Company, an Oklahoma-based collector car auctioneer.
 In August 2021, the acquisition of Euro Auctions, a Northern Ireland auction house that buys and sells industrial plant, construction equipment, and agricultural machinery for £775 million was announced.
 That acquisition attempt was discontinued in April 2022.
 In March 2023, Ritchie Bros. completed the acquisition of U.S. auto retailer IAA Inc. in a stock and cash deal worth $7 billion.
 It was announced in May 2023 a new name for the parent company, RB Global.